microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/00_introduction/introduction.md

 - **Marks** are a key concept in chart-parts, and any system implementing a _grammar-of-graphics_.
 Marks are the visual building blocks of charts, such as rectangles, dots, and arcs.

-* **Scales** are mathematical funcitons that allow us to translate values from a source domain into a target domain.
+- **Scales** are mathematical funcitons that allow us to translate values from a source domain into a target domain.
 These allow us to translate data into visually encoded values such as color or height.

-* **Axes** are a common feature of charts that allow us to understand the encoding of a spatial dimension in the charth such as heigh or width.
+- **Axes** are a common feature of charts that allow us to understand the encoding of a spatial dimension in the chart such as heigh or width.

-* **Legends** are chart components that provide translation for data encodings that are non-spatial, such as color values.
+- **Legends** are chart components that provide translation for data encodings that are non-spatial, such as color values.

-* **Data Transformations** provide aggregation operations or visual processing to manipulate source data into a chartable form.
+- **Data Transformations** provide aggregation operations or visual processing to manipulate source data into a chartable form.

 ## Existing Systems